 When buying the car make sure that you bring your driving license along with you to prove that you are able to drive the car and to prove your identity.
 It is always advised to keep this on your person when driving in case stopped by the authorities.

 Although you don’t need to have insurance to buy a car, you will need it if you are driving the car anywhere after the purchase, even if it is a short journey.
 You are only legally allowed to drive the vehicle on roads once you have insured it.
-We recommend using Confused.com to find the best price for car insurance.
+You can save money by comparing car insurance online or purchase temporary car insurance if your looking for short term cover.

 When you buy a used car, the vehicle tax doesn’t transfer from the previous owner to you.
 You will need to tax the car yourself before you can start driving it.
 You can do this online on the government website, by post, or by calling the DVLA which has a 24/7 phone service.
 Once you have bought the car the seller will provide you with a ‘new keeper’ slip.
 On this, you will need the 12-digit reference number to tax your car.

 You need to make sure that you have all the relevant paperwork to make the payment.
-If you have taken out a loan for this vehicle, make sure you have the paperwork stored away safely so you can refer back to it whenever you need to.
-If you are looking for car finance, you can apply quick and easily through CarFinance 247.
+If you are thinking about taking out car finance to pay for the vehicle, make sure you have the paperwork stored away safely so you can refer back to it whenever you need to.

 It is really important that you get the green V5 section slip from the seller.
 It proves that you are the new registered keeper of the vehicle and will be useful to keep hold of in case you have any issues down the line.
 If the seller has lost the logbook, you are able to apply for a replacement by using the V62 form.